BitcoinDesign/Guide/style.md

 There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.
+We recommend including a README, or a file with information about your project[^1].

 # [](#header-1)Header 1